mal6131/startercode-fall2021/README.md

 # First use

+First, clone your github classroom respository from "cloning a repository" section below.

 The first time you clone a github classroom repository, type the following in a linux shell:

 ```source ./setup```